richardvenneman/appsignal-docs/source/application/index.html.md

 To allow AppSignal to be used for multiple applications on one host we need to set the `working_directory_path` configuration option ([Ruby](/ruby/configuration/options.html#option-working_directory_path) / [Elixir](/elixir/configuration/options.html#option-working_directory_path)).
 Using this configuration option, set a working directory path per application so that the AppSignal agent will not stop agents for other Applications that are running.

 Read more about the AppSignal [working directory](/appsignal/how-appsignal-operates.html#working-directory).

+## Removing an application

+An application (app) in AppSignal is the combination of the application name and environment, e.g. "My app - production".
+You can only delete one environment at a time through the UI.

+To remove an app from AppSignal a couple things need to be done to make sure it's removed completely and won't continue to send data to AppSignal's servers.

+- First remove the AppSignal integration (Ruby gem / Elixir package) from your app.
+- Remove any AppSignal configuration files and system environment variables.
+- Redeploy your application.
+This will make sure the AppSignal servers won't continue to receive data from your app.
+  - Make sure all your webservers are restarted.
+  - Make sure no `appsignal-agent` processes are running in the background.
+- Then, on [AppSignal.com](https://appsignal.com/accounts), open the app you want to delete.
+  - Click on "App settings" to open the settings page.
+  - Scroll down to the bottom of the page.
+  - In the "Delete &lt;app name&gt;" section, click on the "delete &lt;app name&gt;" button and confirm the confirmation prompt.

+Your app is now scheduled for deletion.
+It and all its data will be removed from your organization and our servers.
+This may take a few minutes, after which it will disappear from your apps list.

+**Note**: If your app keeps pushing data, because one or more servers are still pushing app data or host metrics for this app, we will create a new app with the same name and environment.
+Make sure your servers have restarted and the `appsignal-agent` process is no longer running on any of the hosts.

 [Application index]: https://appsignal.com/accounts